Bears Castle: History

-According to the 1975 history of Whittlesea Shire - The Plenty - A Centenary History of the Whittlesea Shire:
+According to the 1975 History of Whittlesea Shire - The Plenty - A Centenary History of the Whittlesea Shire:

-"A reminder of the by gone days remains beside the Yan Yean Reservoir.
+"A reminder of the bygone days remains beside the Yan Yean Reservoir.
 On departure from his holding for several weeks, John Bear was asked by his employees what work they should undertake.
-The story goes that his reply was 'Build me a castle'.
-Taking the direction literally, Hannaford with John Edwards as puddler set to building a 'castle' of mud walls with forked timber for doorways and window openings.
+The story goes that his reply was, "Build me a castle".
+Taking the direction literally, Hannaford, with John Edwards as a puddler, set out to build a 'castle' of mud walls with forked timber for doorways and window openings.
 Small turrets, one with circular stairs, are set at the corners of the building, originally covered with shingles.
-The MMBW recognising the historic value of the structure - referred to as Bears Castle - have recovered it in galvanised roofing."
+The MMBW, recognizing the historic value of the structure, referred to as Bears Castle - have recovered it in galvanized roofing."

 "When James Duffy came as manager for Thomas Bear in 1865, he and his wife lived in this old castle while a house was built for them."

-The castle served as a temporary residence for Thomas Bear's farm manager, Joseph Owen and family from about 1865.
-Thomas was John Bears son.
+The castle served as a temporary residence for Thomas Bear's farm manager, Joseph Owen, and their family from about 1865.
+Thomas was John Bear's son.

 Some theories about the reason the castle was created include: